About our Club

 During the course of the year we run a number of other ‘one off’ events or projects.
 For example last year we restored the picnic and nature area at Log Cabin, a Centre for children with special needs.
 This was a 9 month project with lots of aching bodies by the end of it but well worth the effort when heard how well the children love using the area.
 Last year we also decorated large shoe boxes with Christmas paper and filled them with presents for Father Christmas to deliver to the children in the Ealing Women’s Refuge, and much to their delight.
 We also try to help other local causes through specific fund raising to support a particular project or charity.
 Barely a month goes by that we are not preparing for another community event but we have tremendous fun doing so.
 We also support members in other committees within our club during their events.
 If you think you might be interested in helping us to help others, please e-mail or phone me. firstname.lastname@example.org (07930 764027)

-The International Committee is chaired by Richard Jones, and focuses on a wide range of programs which support Rotarys efforts overseas.
+The International Committee is chaired by Angela Lount, and focuses on a wide range of programs which support Rotarys efforts overseas.

 We sponsor both youth and educational exchanges, and assist with money for our fellow clubs in the developing world.

 The ideas can be simple perhaps supplying impregnated mosquito nets to villages in Tanzania to eliminate malaria.
 They can be immediate we responded to the Tsunami disaster in Asia by providing temporary shelter, and water purification equipment.
 They can be massive - $425 million raised, through Rotary Foundation (Rotary's own charity), to eliminate polio from the world.
 Additionally the Bill and Melinda Gates Foundation provided a grant of $355 MILLION to support our Polio Eradication Program!!!!!